Most people that have experienced recurring dreams have wondered what they mean.

 Other studies reveal different characteristics.
 For instance, Veronica Tonay has written extensively on the connection between personality and dreams.

-- Those who are anxious and self-aware of their sensitivity will tend to have more recurring dreams about past and future events.
+- Those who are anxious and self-aware of their sensitivity will tend to have more similar dreams about past and future events.
 People that repress their feelings will usually dream of the present.

 - People who are driven and thrive under pressure (Type A personalities) will experience more disturbing dreams.
 On the other hand, those who are calm and relaxed (Type B personalities) will have less disturbing dreams.